HISTORY OF PARA POWERLIFTING

-The bench press is the sport’s single discipline, with 10 different categories based on body weight.
-Competitors must lower the bar to the chest, hold it motionless on the chest and then press it upwards to arms length with locked elbows.
+Competitors must lower the bar to their chest, hold it motionless on the chest and then press it upwards to arms-length with locked elbows.
 Athletes are given three attempts and the winner is the athlete who lifts the highest number of kilograms.

 Each athlete has three attempts, and upon discretion of the jury a fourth attempt may be allowed to achieve a new world record, but this attempt does not count towards the final competition result.